mpurses/Sonder/README.md

 - 12hr, 24hr, vertical and horizontal layout, custom colors, scaling, and formatting.
 - Handwritten skin (Laro mod)
 - Large Date skin (Ageo mod)
-- Global Date
+- Global Date and more...

 ### Weather (based on AstroWeather by xxenium)
-- Gets feed from Weather Channel website html (updated for June 2020 Weather Channel website)
+- Gets data from Weather Channel website (updated for August 2020 Weather Channel API)
 - 7 variants
 - Click current temperature to open the settings to customize.
 - Change any text or icon color.
+- Hourly info displayed on hover.

 ### Calendar
 - Minimal Monthly Calendar